 How Much Money Does Houzz Make?

 Relevant names that come up are Pinterest, HGTV, Porch, HomeAdvisor, and the like.
-However, none of these companies specialize in the niche industry of interior design like Houzz does.
+However, none of these companies specialize in the niche industry of interior design as Houzz does.

 Houzz began in Palo Alto California by Adi Tatarko and Alon Cohen.
 The two creators came up with the idea during a remodeling project of their own.

 Designers and architects supply these images, allowing consumers and simple do-it-yourselfers to view high-quality ideas they might be of interest to them.

 Who Owns Houzz?

 It is unclear as to the exact ownership structure and legalities within the ownership framework, but it appears that they own the company jointly.

 This is because ownership structures oftentimes undergo restructuring once a business secures extensive funding or goes public on the open marketplace.

 What Is Houzz Worth?

-Houzz presently has a valuation of about $4 billion USD.
-This is a number that includes not only the business and its assets.
-It also includes future projections and recent rounds of funding being raised.
+Houzz presently has an estimated valuation of about $4 billion USD.
+This is a number that includes not only the business, but also its assets.

 Houzz appears to also be looking to go public sometime within the next couple of years.
-Whether this process occurs through a traditional route or via the new fascination with SPAC (Special Purpose Acquisition Company) mergers, it’s likely that Houzz is on many investors’ IPO wishlist for 2021.
+Whether this process occurs through a traditional route or via the new fascination with SPAC (Special Purpose Acquisition Company) mergers, it’s likely that Houzz is on many investors’ IPO wish list.

 How Can Houzz Make Money In The Future?

 The cost differs depending upon who the client is, but the intake can amount to hundreds of dollars a month for some memberships.

 Houzz allows advertisers to show ads to relevant consumers.
 It also allows consumers to see ads relevant to their interests.

 Many ads seen on the platform are highly-targeted, and relevant to the niche Houzz operates in.

 How Does Houzz Make Money: Final Thoughts

 Ultimately, Houzz is a staple in the present period of the internet.
-It’s the epitome of convenience.
-The platform seeks to cut out the middle man and directly connect consumers and producers on an open marketplace.
+It’s the epitome of convenience for national brands to give users inspiration and advice about interior designs.

 There are of course threats on the horizon, namely and most importantly perhaps in the advertising/consumer privacy side of the business.

-It shouldn’t be surprising if we begin to see more Houzz competitors crop up within the next few years as the entrepreneurship/tech bubble continues to grow.
+It shouldn’t be surprising if we begin to see more Houzz competitors crop up within the next few years as the entrepreneurship and tech bubble continues to grow.